regb/scala-smtlib/README.md

 ###Current

-This is the first release.
+this is the first release.